 In 2020, I set up Ask Nigel Hollis.
+Since then, I have worked with a variety of clients, with projects typically focused on brand value growth.
 If you are interested in having me consult or speak, just get in contact.
 In addition to posting new thinking on the blog, I am reposting highlights from the old Millward Brown/Kantar Millward Brown/Kantar blog that are no longer available online.
 I am also working on a third book called The Brand Bias which explores how brands anchor future purchase intent.

 In 2004, I stepped down from the Millward Brown Board and took on the role of Chief Global Analyst.
 In that role I helped shape the company’s viewpoint on all things related to marketing and market research.
 This role saw me write two books, many articles, present on industry platforms, and consult with clients in many different industries and countries.
 I started blogging about brands and marketing in 2006 and continued to post each week for the next 14 years.
 When Millward Brown was folded into Kantar, I continued in the same role.